 - The robot has to be programmed, so that it runs autonomously on the mat (they can’t control it using Bluetooth).

 - They can program it to come back as often as they like during the two-and-a-half-minutes of the game so that they can restart it with a different program.

 - Anything the robot does (good or bad) stays as it is - they can't reset a mission with their hands during the Robot Game if the robot doesn't do what it's meant to.

 - Points are given based on how the mat looks when the clock stops.

 NB This list is not exhaustive – it’s essential that your team spends time checking the rules to make sure that their robot design will be accepted on the day.

 Why does FIRST® LEGO® League Challenge allow such a wide age range?

 The age range of 9-16 means that participants are able to progress steadily over several years and newer teams can learn from experienced ones at tournaments.

-The fact that FIRST® LEGO® League emphasises the Project and Core Values as much as the Robot Game means that the programme is accessible to a wider range of children than most other robotics competitions.
+The fact that FIRST® LEGO® League Challenge emphasises the Innovation Project and Core Values as much as the Robot Game means that the programme is accessible to a wider range of children than most other robotics competitions.